 Even if your case is dismissed, your criminal arrest information is available to anyone who has an internet connection and knows where to look.
 If you truly want to protect your privacy and your future, you will need to get your arrest information restricted.

 Restriction is a multi-step process and the laws are constantly changing.
 At Ross & Pines, we have extensive knowledge and experience handling restriction matters.
 We will file the appropriate petitions to make sure that all of the arrest and court records are restricted from public view.
 We will also make sure that the Clerk and the Sheriff remove your arrest information from the internet.
 A restricted record can help you move forward with your life.

-If you are looking to expunge, restrict or seal a criminal record, do not hesitate to contact an Atlanta restriction attorney from Ross & Pines today to learn more!
+If you are looking to expunge, restrict or seal a criminal record, do not hesitate to contact an Atlanta expungement attorney from Ross & Pines today to learn more!
 Call (888) 838-4858 to get started on your case.